primer/css/pages/css/components/select-menu.md

 bundle: select-menu
 ---

 The `SelectMenu` component provides advanced support for navigation, filtering, and more.
-Any popover within a Select Menu can make use of JavaScript-enabled live filtering, selected states, tabbed lists, and keyboard navigation with a bit of markup.
+Any menu can make use of JavaScript-enabled live filtering, selected states, tabbed lists, and keyboard navigation with a bit of markup.

 ## Basic example